National Learning and Work Institute (L&W)

-Mr Alex Stevenson, Head of English, Maths and ESOL firstname.lastname@example.org
+Mr Alex Stevenson, Head of Programme – Essential and Life Skills, email@example.com

 Learning and Work Institute is an independent policy, research and development organisation dedicated to lifelong learning, full employment and inclusion.
-We bring together over 90 years of combined history and heritage from the ‘National Institute of Adult Continuing Education’ (NIACE) and the ‘Centre for Economic & Social Inclusion’.
+We research what works, influence policy, develop new ways of thinking, and help implement new approaches.

 National / international impact

-The Institute runs a number of high profile campaigns, to raise the demand for learning and skills and to celebrate outstanding learning achievements.
-Festival of Learning (Adult Learners’ Week) is the UK’s largest and longest running festival of learning with the aim of promoting adult learning in all its diversity.
+In addition to high-profile research, development and evaluation work, L&W runs high profile campaigns, to raise the demand for learning and skills and to celebrate outstanding learning achievements.
+Festival of Learning (Adult Learners’ Week in Wales) is the UK’s largest and longest running festival of learning with the aim of promoting adult learning in all its diversity.

-The Institute is an active member of the European Association for the Education of Adults, and maintains relationships the Euro-WEA and the Council of Europe.
-The Institute is a member of the International Council of Adult Education and works with other relevant bodies.
+L&W is an active member of the European Association for the Education of Adults, for whom Alex Stevenson currently sits on the Executive Board.
+L&W is a member of the International Council of Adult Education and works with other relevant international bodies.

 L&W is the designated UK National Coordinator for the European Agenda for Adult Learning, until December 2021.